Clan Davidson History, Motto & Origins: Badenoch, Tulloch Castle & Scottish Heritage

 Sir Robert Davidson, Provost of Aberdeen, became a legendary figure when he led a contingent of Aberdeen citizens to fight at the Battle of Harlaw in 1411, one of the most significant military confrontations in the history of northern Scotland.
 Harlaw, fought between the forces of the Lord of the Isles and the Lowland Scottish forces supporting the crown, was a battle of genuine strategic importance for the future of the north, and Davidson's decision to commit the citizens of Aberdeen to the fight demonstrated both courage and civic responsibility of a high order.
 He fell in battle, and his suit of armour remains a treasured relic in Aberdeen to this day, a physical connection across six centuries to one of the most dramatic moments in the city's history.

-Duncan Davidson of Tulloch, Member of Parliament and associate of Queen Victoria, represented the Davidson family at the height of their Victorian influence, a period when the restoration of Highland identity through the romanticisation of clan culture made families like the Davidsons celebrated rather than marginalised.
+Duncan Davidson of Tulloch, Member of Parliament and associate of Queen Victoria, represented the Davidson family at the height of their Victorian influence, a period when the restoration of Highland identity made families like the Davidsons celebrated rather than marginalised.
 His management of the Tulloch estate and his participation in the public life of northern Scotland gave the Davidson name a continued prominence in Ross-shire that the family maintained for several generations.

 For context on the other principal members of the Chattan Confederation whose histories run directly parallel to the Davidson story, the histories of Clan Mackintosh and Clan MacPherson offer essential companion accounts of the Invernahavon conflict and its aftermath, while the story of Clan MacGillivray illuminates another Chattan member family whose fortunes were bound up with the same central Highland world.